-2. In association with the change in ENIN refund dates, the Student Health Insurance waiver will be accepted through 6/15/16.
+2. In association with the change in ENIN refund dates, the Student Health Insurance waiver will be accepted through Feb.
+1, 2017.
 It opens in MyFindlay as soon as the student registers.

-Here is the calendar for ENIN classes:
+Here is the tuition refund calendar for ENIN classes: